NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 To do this we need to determine what terrain, if any, is within the firing cones.
 It is important to note that we are not just concerned with whether the terrain is within the firing cone, but also how close intersecting points are to operatives.
 As our terrain is defined as a series of 2D points to construct a polygon we need to rebuild any terrain lines that fall within or accross the firing cones.

-To do this we need to determine whether a terrain line satisfies a combination two conditions:
+We can determine whether a terrain line is within the firing cone if it satisfies any combination of the following two conditions:

 + The start or end of the line falls within the firing cone.
 + The line intersects with the firing cone.

 #todo("A figure for this would probably reaaaaaly help")
 Using this we can rebuild a list of terrain lines that fall within the firing cones.